denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```
 This script produces a directory called `g10577_gatk_output` with sub-directories for diploid output (`diploid_output`) and tetraploid output (`tetraploid_output`).

 For g10577 diploids, the most important output files in the `diploid_output` directory are called `g10577_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
-You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g10577_diploid_coding_sequence.fasta` file to get a final sequence for diploids.
+You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.6, and then insert them into the `g10577_diploid_coding_sequence.fasta` file to get a final sequence for diploids.

 For g10577 tetraploids, the most important output files in the `tetraploid_output` directory are called `g10577_tetraploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_tetraploid.vcf` which contains multiallelic variants.
-You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g10577_tetraploid_coding_sequence.fasta` file to get a final sequence for tetraploids.
+You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.6, and then insert them into the `g10577_tetraploid_coding_sequence.fasta` file to get a final sequence for tetraploids.

-## Step2 -Protein Sequences
+## Step2 - Protein Sequences
-Amongst the output files produced from running the gatk consensus scripts in the section above, there should be fasta files containing the entire consensus coding sequence for g46214 and g10577 in our diploids, tetraploids, and reference.
-Now that we have the nucleotide sequences, we can translate them to get our protein sequences.
+Now that we have the nucleotide sequences for g46214 and g10577 in our diploids, tetraploids, and reference, we can translate them to get our protein sequences.
 This can be accomplished by following the steps below.

 ### g46214